drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/Challenge/README.md

 ##Evaluation:

-Your code will be evaluated by running it from a directory using the "[Evaluate.py]()" program.
+Your code will be evaluated by running it from a directory (containing the required data files) using the "[Evaluate.py]()" program.

 Your code will be evaluated in terms of: